Lynx Air: Previous

 As Enerjet, the airline previously operated the following aircraft:

 Fleet development

 As Enerjet, the airline operated a fleet of Boeing 737-700 aircraft for its charter operations, with a single 737-800 leased from Transavia on occasion, before the 737-700s were retired by 2017.
 After retiring its 737-700s, Enerjet subsequently retained an inactive DHC-6 Twin Otter fleet in order to keep its AOC, while the airline underwent its subsequent transformation from chartered to scheduled operations in the coming years.
 When the airline eventually announced its rebranding as Lynx Air in November 2021, the airline announced that it had ordered 46 Boeing 737 MAX 8 aircraft for delivery through 2028.
-In March 2022, the airline announced it had ordered an additional 11 737 MAX 8s.
+In March 2022, the airline announced it had leased an additional 11 737 MAX 8s from BOC Aviation.